MasterFacilityList/mfl_admin_docs/docs/02_schrio.rst

     :alt: List of Facilities

-The process of editing a facility is very similar to the creation process, the only difference being there is an option out of the process through clicking the ``Finish Button`` at the bottom of every screen as the figures below show:
+The process of editing a facility is very similar to the creation process, the only difference being there is an option out of the process by clicking the ``Finish`` button at the bottom of every screen as the figures below show:

 .. figure:: /_images/schrio/3_b_edit_facility.png